Tales from the Road

 From there, we spent one night near Carcross, a tiny community surrounded by dramatic mountain landscapes and rich Indigenous culture.
 Finally, we wrapped up with two nights close to Haines Junction and Kluane National Park, an area defined by vast wilderness, glacier‑carved valleys, and some of the most impressive scenery in all of Canada.

-Each stop felt distinct, but together they painted an unforgettable portrait of Yukon’s wild, expansive character.
+Each stop felt distinct, but together they painted an unforgettable portrait of the Yukon’s wild, expansive character.

 When did you go and for how long?